sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q14
-### Execute an array of asynchronous functions simultaneously but print the output in the ordered sequence.
+### Q. Execute an array of asynchronous functions simultaneously but print the output in the ordered sequence.
 Do not wait for printing the data if it already available after promise is settled

 - Array method `reduce` can be used to make the simultaneously execution on promise settlement
 - Unlike sequential execution, the parallel execution of asynchronous functions happen but the output will executed in order of sequence